LBruni98/Overdrive/README.md

 In addition to this, cars will also have the ability to upgrade the performance, with engine, chassis, suspension, tires and nitrous.
 These upgrades will give the car added acceleration, speed, grip and handling, through 3-5 levels depending on the type of car due to the base performance and class.
 Nitrous allows players at the press of a button to give their car a burst of acceleration, again depending on the level; a low level nitrous system will only offer a quick burst whereas high level nitro will offer a longer, much powerful burst as well as go over the car’s top speed.

 ### 3.3 Race Types
-There are many different race types that will be available in Road Rage, each with their own objectives to complete the race.
+There are many different race types that will be available in Overdrive, each with their own objectives to complete the race.
 The player can choose to play:

 #### 3.3.1 Circuit Racing
 The most simple and recognized form of racing.
 Drivers race around a looped track which can vary depending on player choice to a number of laps.
 The driver wins if they have completed the maximum number of laps and crossed the finish line first.